 However, most key countries are covered as well as most of the major continents.
 The only real glaring gap we can see is the complete lack of a presence in Africa, but to be honest that market is mostly restricted to only a few areas.

 The US is as far away from our physical location as can be – literally across the world.
 This usually makes it the worst location for us to connect to.
-Impressively, FastestVPN managed to clock in at 50Mbps down and 3Mbps up.
+In the most recent speed tests, FastestVPN has increased its speeds here immensely.

 For this review there was no test from an Africa-based server because FastestVPN doesn’t seem to have a presence there.
 This is one small drawback of using a VPN provider that has limited country locations.